ZachChristensen28/odam-community/docs/ace/index.md

     Identifying the path forward is a crucial step in any data analytics project or initiative.
 It involves developing a clear and actionable roadmap or plan for achieving your defined goals and objectives, and involves the following steps:

-    1. Define your project or initiative goals and objectives: Clearly define what you want to achieve with your data analytics project or initiative, and how you will measure success.
+    `Define your project or initiative goals and objectives` : Clearly define what you want to achieve with your data analytics project or initiative, and how you will measure success.

+    `Develop a communication plan`
-    1. Develop a communication plan: Establish a comprehensive communication plan to ensure that stakeholders and sponsors are kept informed of project risks, milestones, timelines, and blockers.
+    : Establish a comprehensive communication plan to ensure that stakeholders and sponsors are kept informed of project risks, milestones, timelines, and blockers.

-    1. Create a roadmap or plan: Based on your defined goals and objectives, develop a roadmap or plan for achieving them, including identifying key tasks and milestones, and allocating resources and responsibilities.
+    `Create a roadmap or plan`
+    : Based on your defined goals and objectives, develop a roadmap or plan for achieving them, including identifying key tasks and milestones, and allocating resources and responsibilities.

+    `Monitor progress`
-    1. Monitor progress: Regularly monitor progress and other metrics related to the project or program to ensure that it is on track and meeting your defined goals and objectives.
+    : Regularly monitor progress and other metrics related to the project or program to ensure that it is on track and meeting your defined goals and objectives.

+    `Review and adjust`
-    1. Review and adjust: Regularly review your metrics and the performance and impact of the program, and be prepared to pivot or adjust the plan as needed to ensure success.
+    : Regularly review your metrics and the performance and impact of the program, and be prepared to pivot or adjust the plan as needed to ensure success.

     By following these steps, you can ensure that you have a clear and actionable plan in place for achieving your data analytics goals and objectives.